Hansel Henson is a leading London Intellectual Property and Media law firm of solicitors.

 If you receive such a letter then do not panic!

-We may be able to advise you, although we will need to run a conflicts check and to charge you for our advice.
+We may be able to advise you, although we will need to run a conflict check and to charge you for our advice.
 We also accept instructions from other law firms who wish to maintain the relationship with their client but wish to have expert advice.

-Whilst nobody can have a monopoly on the word easy, EasyJet and easyGroup do have rights that they are entitled to defend.
-There are circumstances where they are entitled to stop those who misappropriate their valuable goodwill and confuse the public.
+Whilst nobody can have a total trade mark monopoly on the word easy, EasyJet and easyGroup do have rights that they are entitled to defend.
+There are certainly circumstances where they are entitled to stop those who misappropriate their valuable goodwill and confuse the public.
 If you are looking to rip off easyJet or easyGroup branding then please do not contact us.
 Instead read the easyRealestate case and think again!